typohnebild/numpy-vs-mir/README.md

 The [first one](D/source/multid/gaussseidel/sweep.d#L98)
 is the approach to implement the Gauss-Seidel in a way, that it "looks" syntactical like the [Python](Python/multipy/GaussSeidel/GaussSeidel_RB.py#L85) implementation.
-But since the indexing operator of the MIR slices did not support striding, it was needed to do with a extra function call.
+But since the indexing operator of the MIR slices does not support striding, it is needed to do with a extra function call.
 The [second](D/source/multid/gaussseidel/sweep.d#L176),
 the "naive" version is an implementation as it can be found in an textbook.
 The [third](D/source/multid/gaussseidel/sweep.d#L16) one is the most optimized version with accessing the underling D-array of the MIR slice directly.
-In the end it looked like a C/C++ implementation would look like.
+In the end it looks like a C/C++ implementation would look like.

-We did not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application.
+We do not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application.

 ## Measurements